cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 #### You cannot race or run multiple commands at the same time

-Cypress guarantees that it will execute all of its commands _deterministically_ and identically every time they are run.
+Cypress guarantees that it will execute all of its commands and queries _deterministically_ and identically every time they are run.

 A lot of Cypress commands _mutate_ the state of the browser in some way.